 “You don’t need to do nothing,” Miss Settles said.
 “Try to get word to her husband.”

 “You don’t need to be afraid to go in there,” Miss Settles said.
-“There’s no mess.
+“There ain’t any mess.
 We cleaned it all up.
-They’re lying side by side on the bed.
-They look like they’re asleep.
-There’s nothing equal to the peace of death.”
+The two of them are lying side by side on the bed.
+They look to be asleep.
+It was a hard struggle but she’s in a better place now.”

 He was almost afraid to look at Isolde but it was all right once he did.
 She was lying under a sheet, clean and peaceful.
 Beside her was the baby, looking no bigger and no more real than one of the dolls she used to play with.
 He expected her to open her eyes and smile at him and ask if George was home yet.

 He pulled up the rocker beside the bed and, with nobody there to see it, sat down and cried a good long time until there were no more tears to squeeze out.
 It was dark now and he could hear rain hitting the roof.
 He lit a candle beside the bed and also one on the dresser so the room wasn’t so dark.

 It was his first experience with being up close to a dead person but he knew it was nothing to fear.
 He tried to read in Isolde’s face what she might be seeing at that moment, what she might be experiencing, but her face was as blank as a dinner plate.
 She was no longer the person he knew so well and had been with every day of his life.
 She had gone away and left behind a shell.